pedrosans/procris/README.md

 [GNU screen](https://www.gnu.org/software/screen/manual/html_node/Commands.html)
 and
 [tmux](https://manpages.debian.org/buster/tmux/tmux.1.en.html#KEY_BINDINGS),
-similiar pieces are refered as 'command prompt' and 'termwinkey' by also tmux and [Vim](https://vimhelp.org/options.txt.html#%27termwinkey%27) documentations.
-They share the same logic and are refered as 'colon prompt' and 'prefix key' inside Poco documentation and source code.
+similar pieces are referred to as 'command prompt' and 'termwinkey' by also tmux and [Vim](https://vimhelp.org/options.txt.html#%27termwinkey%27) documentation.
+They share the same logic and are referred to as 'colon prompt' and 'prefix key' inside Poco documentation and source code.